Lesson RESPs 101

 Registered Education Savings Plans (RESP)

-A Registered Education Savings Plan (RESP) is a government-approved, tax-sheltered account designed to help families save for their child’s post-secondary education.
-Contributions to this type of account are not tax deductible, but earnings grow tax-free, as long as the funds stay in the plan.
 Once the child (beneficiary) enrolls in a qualifying education program, she or he can withdraw funds directly from the account.
 The income portion will be taxed at the beneficiary’s marginal tax bracket, which is typically low for students.
 And the greatest part?
 The government contributes up to a yearly (and lifetime) maximums towards your child’s education as long as you do.

-• Basic CESG: is a grant of 20% of contributions made to a beneficiary until the year they turn 18.
+• Basic CESG: is a grant of 20% of contributions made to a beneficiary up until the end of the calendar year in which they turn 17.
 The yearly grant limit is $500.
-To maximize the yearly grant, parents need to contribute $2,500 [$2,500 (contribution about) x 20% (matching rate) = $500, yearly maximum]
+To maximize the yearly grant, parents need to contribute $2,500 [$2,500 (contribution amount) x 20% (matching rate) = $500, yearly maximum]

 • Additional CESG: is an additional grant from the government to help save for your child's education.
 This grant is based on the net family income of the child's primary caregiver (the individual who receives the Canada Child Tax Benefit)